2 Who we are

-Keolis Amey Operations/Gweithrediadau Keolis Amey Limited (trading as Transport for Wales Rail Services) is registered in England and Wales under Company Number 11389531 and our Registered Office is Keolis (UK) Limited, Evergreen Building North, 160 Euston Road, London, NW1 2DX.
+Transport for Wales Rail Ltd is registered in England and Wales under Company Number 12619906 and our Registered Office is 3 Llys Cadwyn, Pontypridd, Wales, CF37 4TH.

-We are a "controller" for the purposes of the General Data Protection Regulation 2016/679 ("GDPR").
-This means we decide the "how" and "why" of the processing of your personal data and are responsible for making sure it is handled in accordance with data protection law.
+We are a “controller” of the personal data we collect.
+This means we decide the “how” and “why” of the processing of your personal data and are responsible for making sure it is handled in accordance with data protection law.

-We are listed on the Information Commissioner's Office register of fee payers and our registration number is ZA456547.
+We are listed on the Information Commissioner’s Office register of fee payers and our registration number is ZA856002.

-- (b) We will send you our newsletters or other marketing communications where you have given us your consent to do so (you can withdraw consent at any time).
+(b) We will only send you our newsletters or other marketing communications where you have given us your consent to do so (you can withdraw consent at any time).

-- (c) Generally, we collect your personal data direct from you.
+(c) Generally, we collect your personal data directly from you.
 In some cases we may collect your personal data from third parties, such as ticket resellers, other rail operators or public agencies in order to provide you with our services.

-- (d) We may share your personal data with third parties who will use it for their own purpose, such as Transport for Wales who are owned by the Welsh Government and are the train franchising authority.
+(d) We may share your personal data with third parties who will use it for their own purpose, such as Transport for Wales who are owned by The Welsh Ministers and are the train franchising authority.
 We may also share your personal data with third parties who perform services on our behalf (such as payment providers or cloud storage providers).

-- (e) Under certain circumstances, we may transfer your personal data outside of the European Economic Area.
+(e) Under certain circumstances, we may transfer your personal data outside of the UK or outside of the European Economic Area.
 We will ensure that appropriate safeguards are in place in respect of any such transfer.

-- (g) You have rights over your personal data, which have been set out in paragraph 10.
-To exercise your rights, please contact us using the details in paragraph 16.
-If you consider that we have not treated your complaint properly or have otherwise breached your data protection rights, you have the right to complain to the UK's data protection regulator.
-Further information on how to do so is set out in paragraph 17.
+(g) You have rights over your personal data, which have been set out in section 12 below.
+To exercise your rights, please contact us using the details in section 17 below.
+If you consider that we have not treated your complaint properly or have otherwise breached your data protection rights, you have the right to complain to the UK’s data protection regulator.
+Further information on how to do so is set out in section 18 below.

-"Processing" means any handling or operation involving your personal data.
-For example collection, recording, storage, alteration use, and transmission are all examples of "processing" of personal data.
+- “processing” means any handling or operation involving your personal data.
+Collection, recording, storage, alteration use, and transmission are all examples of “processing” of personal data.

 When you use our services and products, or visit this website, we will typically process the following types of personal data about you:

-(a) your name, residential address, email address, phone number, social media name and other contact details;
+(a) your name, residential address, email address, phone number, social media user name / display name and other contact details;

 (b) your debit or credit card details, billing address and delivery address;

-(c) details as to you journeys made on our services and about other products and services you have purchased from us;
+(c) details about the journeys you have made on our services and about other products and services you have purchased from us;

-(d) our correspondence with you and any compensation claims you may have made;
+(d) our correspondence with you and any compensation or delay repay claims you may have made;

 (e) details of your marketing preferences;